 "We Know Shows"

-Plan to exhibit at TS² 2007, THE Industry Event for Exhibit and Event Professionals, July 31 - August 1, 2007 i Washington, DC.
+Plan to exhibit at TS² 2007, THE Industry Event for Exhibit and Event Professionals, July 31 - August 1, 2007 in Washington, DC.
 For more information about TS², please visit www.ts2show.com